MalakaSupun/Crime-Data-Analysis-of-LAPD/README.md

 # Crime Data Analysis of NAPD.

-This is Crime Data Analysis Project which is one of my CV Capstone Projects.# Crime-Data-Analysis-of-LAPD
+This is Crime Data Analysis Project which is one of my CV Capstone Projects.